Matrix Organizational Structure in Project Management– A Complete Guide With Examples

 What steps can be taken to help avoid these problems?

-There is a two-pronged solution to the issues that arise with the matrix organizational structure:
+There is a two-pronged solution to the issues that arise with the matrix style organizations:

 1. Communication